 Hip dysplasia is a genetic disease characterized by an abnormal development of the hip joint.
 The typical sign of hip dysplasia is limping and bunny hopping.
 The condition can range from “mild” to “severe”.
 Treatment includes medical therapy and/or surgery.

 Brachycephalic Airway Syndrome

-Brachycephalic breeds (short muzzled breeds such as the Pug, Shih Tzu, Pekingese) commonly suffer from this condition which affects various locations of the respiratory tract.
+Brachycephalic breeds (short muzzled breeds such as the Pug, Shih Tzu) commonly suffer from this condition.
+It affects various locations of the respiratory tract.
 If left untreated, this will result in chronic breathing problems.